charliecalvert/CloudNotes/Assignments/WordPressFinalPrep.md

 ## Picking a Theme

 There are many themes.
+Find them here:

+- wp-admin | Appearance | Themes

 The one's that are maintained by Wordpress are the most commonly used.
 These have names based on the year of release:

 - Twenty Fourteen
 - Twenty Fifteen